History of the Far North of Scotland Railway Line: The Duke of Sutherland's Railway

-Observing that the railway construction has stopped short — his seat at Dunrobin Castle was 2 mi north of Golspie — the Duke of Sutherland obtained Parliamentary authority for a line from Golspie to Helmsdale.
-The Act was passed on 20 June 1870, including the transfer of the powers for the section between Golspie and Brora to his new line.
-As he owned much of the land he was able to start construction in advance of the passage of the Act.
+Observing that the railway construction has stopped short — his seat at Dunrobin Castle was 2 mi north of Golspie — the Duke of Sutherland obtained legal powers from Parliament to build a line from Golspie to Helmsdale.
+The Duke of Sutherland's Railway Act 1870 (33 & 34 Vict. c. xxxi) was passed on 20 June 1870, including the transfer of the powers for the section between Golspie and Brora to his new line.
+As he owned much of the land he was able to start construction in advance of the passage of the act.
 The railway was entitled the Duke of Sutherland's Railway.

 Construction was easy except for short sections at each end of the line, and the central section was ready by the end of 1870.
 Accordingly, it was opened on 1 November 1870 between Dunrobin and a temporary station called West Helmsdale, less than a mile short of Helmsdale itself.
 A train service of two trains each way daily operated.
 As the line was not connected to the Sutherland Railway yet, an engine and rolling stock, hired from the Highland Railway, had to be taken to Dunrobin by road, hauled there by traction engines.

 On 19 June 1871 the remaining railway construction was completed and the line was open throughout to Helmsdale; the Highland Railway took over the working of the line.
 The temporary terminus at Dunrobin became a private station for the Dunrobin estate.

 In 1870 the Dingwall and Skye Railway opened the main part of its line, from a junction with the Far North Line at Dingwall to Stromeferry.